-There are two sites that come with the distribution: localsite, and soapsite. localsite has several demo collections, while soapsite has none. soapsite specifies that a soap connection should be made to localsite.
+There are two sites that come with the distribution: localsite, and gateway. localsite has several demo collections, while gateway has none. gateway specifies that a SOAP connection should be made to localsite.
 Getting this to work involves setting up a soap server for localsite: see Section 6 for details.
+There are also two interfaces provided in the distribution: default and classic.
+The default interface is a generic Greenstone 3 interface, while the classic interface aims to look like the old Greenstone 2 interface.

-Each site and interface has a configuration file which specifies parameters for the site or interface-these are described in Section 1.5.
+Each site and interface has a configuration file which specifies parameters for the site or interface-these are described in Section 1.6.